-To be eligible for federal and/or state financial aid the student must meet the conditions listed below.
+To apply for federal, state, and institutional financial aid through the FAFSA a student must meet the conditions listed below.
 There often are other sources of aid for students who do not meet these requirements.

-- · Have a valid Social Security number
+- Have a valid Social Security number

 - Be a U.S. citizen or eligible non-citizen

-- · Have high school diploma or GED
+- · Have a high school diploma or GED

 - Does not owe a loan or grant overpayment

 - Does not have a Ford Direct Loan or Stafford Loan in default

-- Has not borrowed in excess of loan limits
+- · Has not borrowed in excess of loan limits

 - Is maintaining satisfactory academic progress

-- Is not currently enrolled in high school
+- · Is not currently enrolled in high school